What are populations?

 Samples are given as percentages.

-Example 2: I ask 150 students in a school with 1000 students about their favourite crisps.
+I ask 150 students in a school of 1000 students about their favourite crisps.
 What sample size is this?

-We are trying to find out what percentage 150 out of 100 is, this can be written as a fraction.
-We can then multiply by 100 to get a percentage.
+We are trying to find out what percentage 150 out of 100 is - it can be written as a fraction.
+We can then multiply by 100 to get a percentage:

 This sounds more complicated than it is.
-Primary data is simply data you have collected yourself (ie questionnaire or survey), secondary data is data you have found somewhere else (i.e. house prices)
+Primary data is simply data you have collected yourself (eg. questionnaire or survey), secondary data is data you have found somewhere else (eg. house prices)

-For example, if you asked people coming out of a gym how long they spent exercising, this is biased because you don't have people who don't exercise)
+For example, if you asked people coming out of a gym how long they spend exercising in a week, this is biased because you are not asking people who don't exercise.

 If you wanted to find out the favourite subjects of pupils in a school, you would have to ask the same number of boys as girls to make it fair.

 Let's move on to some questions.